Attention-augmented Spatio-Temporal Segmentation for Land Cover Mapping: Experimental Results

 \subsection{Predictive Performance}

 The mean F1 score along with the class-wise F1 score for all the algorithms are reported in Table~\ref{Tab:tableResults}.
+We also report the scores for a variation of STATT, namely STMean, where instead of using attention to aggregate the spatio temporal featues we take the mean of the features and pass it to the decoder.
 We also report the number of pixels of each class along with their percentage of the total.
 We observe that STATT achieves the best or the second best performance for most land cover classes (and the best mean F1-score).
 It can also be seen that the incorporation of both spatial and temporal information leads to an increase in F1 score in both datasets.
 On one hand, UNet has worse performance than the spatio-temporal models because it uses only spatial data for prediction and lacks temporal modeling.
-On the other hand, the Bi-LSTM Attn approach performs the classification at the pixel level by focusing on the temporal information, while disregarding the spatial correlation.
+On the other hand, the Bi-LSTM Attn approach performs the classification at the pixel level by focusing only on the temporal information, disregarding the spatial correlation.
 Hence, the predicted maps can contain more errors at individual pixels, resulting in degraded performance.
 3D-CNN is one of such methods which exploit both the spatial and temporal information.
 Since the 3D-CNN model uses convolution in the time-dimension to model the temporal information, it does not track long-term changes but only considers a few temporally adjacent frames.
 ConvLSTM models the long-term temporal information using LSTMs but lacks due to its inability to model the discriminative time-periods for different land covers.

 Moreover, ConvLSTM has a much larger number of parameters, which requires more training data and higher computational cost.
 Compared with these approaches, STATT models the spatial correlation and the temporal progression while identifying the discriminative time-periods.
 Moreover, STATT has much fewer parameters and thus can perform well even in the data scarcity scenario.
 The benefit of the attention mechanism can be sensed by comparing the performance of STMean and STATT.
-In Table~\ref{Tab:tableResults}, we also report the runtime of all the algorithms in the form of Train and Test time on D1.
-We note that STATT has a lower runtime while having a higher F1 score among the spatio-temporal methods.
-Note that the high runtime of UNet is due to the fact that the model need to be applied to each time step independently.